tompet0191/QuickRegistration/README.md

 ![Alt text](/example-screenshot.png?raw=true "Added button 'Snabbregga'")

 ### Automatic updates in Tampermonkey
-When a new version of the file is available, it will be updated.
+When a new version of the file is available, the script will be updated.
 It checks for new updates depending on your setting (default: daily) or by manually clicking 'Check for userscript updates' on the Tampermonkey icon in your browser.